Prepare for FY1 Guide by Specialty

 What should a doctor expect from this rotation?

 Weekend jobs were for the most part a continuation of the above including jobs handed over by weekday team as well as responding to bleeps.
-For the most part it would be nursing colleagues asking for reviews, medication changes, cannulas etc. occasionally, patients would be in pain postop despite analgesia regimen or complain of bleeding at surgical site etc. There is always a surgeon on call who can provide assistance if you need it.
+For the most part, it would be nursing colleagues asking for reviews, medication changes, cannulas etc. Occasionally, patients would be in pain post-op despite analgesia regimen or complain of bleeding at surgical site etc. There is always a surgeon on call who can assist if you need it.
 Patients very rarely become medically unwell but you will be expected to assess patients if nurses are concerned.
 If you are concerned a patient is unwell you need to escalate appropriately.

-You do get to scrub in for theatre on occasions to assist the surgeons,which is always interesting (and a great opportunity to test anatomy knowledge)
+You do get to scrub in for theatre on occasion to assist the surgeons, which is always interesting (and a great opportunity to test anatomy knowledge)

 What are some common presentations they should read about?